Clare Devine

-Clare Devine-Banks (also Devine and Cunningham) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Gemma Bissix and Samantha Rowley.
+Clare Devine (also Cunningham and Devine-Banks) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Gemma Bissix and Samantha Rowley.
 Bissix reprised the role in 2009 for the culmination of Warren Fox (Jamie Lomas) and Justin Burton's (Chris Fountain) storylines.
 She later returned to the show in 2013.
 Clare was killed-off in October 2013, and Bissix said that it would allow Hollyoaks to develop other villainous characters.
 In April 2025, it was announced that Bissix had reprised the role, despite the character previously being killed-off and returned again from 28 May 2025 until she departed again on 29 October 2025 during the soaps 30th anniversary celebrations.
 Bissix has won three British Soap Awards for her portrayal of Clare, and has been named one of the best British soap opera characters.
+On 22 October 2025 Clare was heavily involved in Hollyoaks' 30th anniversary one of the events was a crossover episode with former soap Brookside.
+On 10 February 2026, it was announced that Bissix had reprised her role of Clare again, and would appear for another stint, her return aired on 1 April.

+She left again on 7 April.

 Casting

 The character was first introduced to Hollyoaks in December 2005, by series producer David Hanson portrayed by Samantha Rowley.
 The character was introduced as an events manager for The Loft nightclub, and as the story progressed, the new girlfriend of Max Cunningham, and appeared initially from 2005 to 2006, when new series producer Bryan Kirkwood decided to recast the role to Gemma Bissix after wanting to take the character in a new direction.
 Speaking on the Hollyoaks Podcast in 2020: Bissix recalled "[Samantha] came from a model show of some kind, and that's when Hollyoaks were criticised for bringing people in that were models and weren't acting.
 That's when Hollyoaks was downgraded and it was all about what you look like.
 When Bryan came in, he took it upon himself – it was literally like Pippa from Home and Away.
 She went upstairs with Max one night, then the next morning, I came down.
 I think they liked the press of it – it was an impact."
 Bissix had previously auditioned for five other roles on the show, and was reluctant to audition for the role of Clare.